|

 capacity of brakeman, which position he held until 1892, when he had

 the misfortune to lose one of his legs.
-After this he purchased a
+After this he

 business location in the village and opened up a saloon, which he ran